-Staged at Fairyhouse racecourse each year, horse racing fans always look forward to tackling the Irish Grand National betting market – with the race always run during the Easter period, and normally on Easter Monday.
+Staged at Fairyhouse racecourse each year, horse racing fans always look forward to tackling the Irish Grand National betting market – with the race always run during the Easter period.

-The Irish Grand National is run over the distance of 3m5f and has 24 fences to be jumped, always being run on Easter Monday, then the actual date of the race can vary from year-to-year with the Easter holidays varying each year – the 2020 Irish Grand National will be run on Monday 13th April 2020 (Cancelled).
+The Irish Grand National is run over the distance of 3m5f and has 24 fences to be jumped.
+As the race is run on Easter Monday, the actual date of the race can varies from year-to-year in line with the Easter holidays – the 2023 Irish Grand National will be run on Monday 10th April 2023.

 You can bet on the Irish Grand National with the UK’s biggest bookmakers:

-The Irish Grand National was sponsored by leading bookmaker Ladbrokes between 2011 and 2013, with its current backer – Boylesports – taking over in 2014 and is now one of the main layers when it comes to Irish Grand National betting.
+The Irish Grand National was sponsored by leading bookmaker Ladbrokes between 2011 and 2013, with its current backer – Boylesports – taking over in 2014 and becoming one of the main layers when it comes to Irish Grand National betting.

 Betting ante-post on the Irish Grand National means you can place a bet on any horse in a bookmaker’s ante-post betting market weeks in advance of the race.
 This gives punters the chance to bet ante-post on the Irish Grand National and in many cases grab much better odds.

-However, betting ante-post on the Irish Grand National also comes with a lot of risks.
-If you horse doesn’t run, or make the final Irish Grand National runners then you will lose your full ante-post stake.
+However, betting ante-post on the Irish Grand National also comes with some risks.
+If you horse doesn’t run or make the final Irish Grand National runners, you’ll lose your ante-post stake.

-Some Irish Grand National bookmakers might offer a ‘non-runner, no bet’ concession in the build-up to the race – if they do then if you place a Irish Grand National ante-post bet after this offer is in place, then should your horse become a non-runner then you WILL then get your stake refunded.
+Some Irish Grand National bookmakers might offer a ‘non-runner, no bet’ concession in the build-up to the race – if you place your Irish Grand National ante-post bet with this offer in place, you WILL get your stake refunded on any non-runners.

 Irish Grand National Odds

-Betting on the Irish Grand National always hots up from January onwards, which is just after the Welsh National and the English Grand National – but this sometimes depends on when Easter is each year.
+Betting on the Irish Grand National always hots up from January onwards, which is just after the Welsh National – but this sometimes depends on when Easter is each year.